 - An interview with Susan Hood

 - An interview with Jackie Urbanovic

 - Interview with poet

 - Legal clinic full

 - Registration is open

 Who we areWe are a group of writers living in Western Massachusetts, Southern Vermont, and thereabouts who organize and run the Write Angles conference on an entirely volunteer basis.

-We are “budget-friendly”Two years ago our WriteAngles conference was featured in Writer's Digest "Conference Scene" as one of four "budget-friendly events."
-After several years in which we've increased our fees a little, we have decided to reduce some this year.
-Our all-day conference, with continental breakfast and buffet lunch, is still quite a bargain at $100 in advance and $110 at the door (general admission), while full-time students and those age 65 and up will now pay only $50 in advance and $60 at the door.
+We are “budget-friendly”A few years ago our WriteAngles conference was featured in Writer's Digest "Conference Scene" as one of four "budget-friendly events."
+Our all-day conference, with continental breakfast and buffet lunch, is still quite a bargain at $100 in advance and $110 at the door (general admission), while full-time students and those age 65 and up pay only $80 in advance and $90 at the door.